ydy1127/MuSiC/README.md

 #### 2. Download and build the GMS

-GMS( Genome Modeling System ) is a knowledge management platform for genomics.
+GMS(Genome Modeling System) is a knowledge management platform for genomics.
 GMS provides many tools for genome modeling, such as MuSiC.

-Note: To install the GMS you will need root/sudo access and a fast internet connection to download all packages and demonstration data sets .It only runs on Ubuntu 12.04 Precise operating system.
+Note: To install the GMS you will need root/sudo access and a fast internet connection to download all packages and demonstration data sets.
+It only runs on Ubuntu 12.04 Precise operating system.

 For a standard, standalone, configuration on Ubuntu 12.04 run: